WillFantom/cloudflaere/README.md

    systems, this will cause problems!
 Since this tool dismisses all Path rule information, and a domain can only really be pointing to 1 address at a time...

-## How it works

-The following loop runs at the configured interval (default: `30s`):

- - Gets the list of http routers from træfik
-   - In turn, gets the set of rules associated with the routers
-   - Removes paths from the rules and dismisses duplicates
-   - Dismisses any rules where the root domain is not in the given cloudflare zone
- - Get the list of DNS records in the given cloudflare zone
- - For each router rule:
-   - (branch 1) If the record already exists:
-     - Check if it has the magic comment, if not ignore/continue (warn)
-     - If so, check if the record content is correct, if so ignore/continue (debug)
-     - Otherwise, update the record with the expected content (info)
-   - (branch 2) If the rule does not exist
-     - Create the record (info)
- - For each record that has magic comment:
-   - If no router rule matches record name, delete the record (info)